patrick-barth/PARANOID/docs/source/PARAMETERS.rst

 Merge replicates
 ----------------

 Merges replicates into a single representatiove form.
-In order to do so experiment names need to named in a particular manner which is further explained in the  :ref:`[barcodes section]<barcodes>`
+In order to do so experiment names need to named in a particular manner which is further explained in the  :ref:`[barcodes section]<barcodes>`.

 ``Default: false``